rotationalio/ensign/docs/content/sdk/_index.md

 If you're less familiar with serialization methods, the main thing to understand is that the protocol buffers are what define the Ensign *service*; they're a set of eventing-related rules and components that Ensign understands, and if you want to write code that interacts with Ensign, you have to explain what you want in terms of those rules and components.

 Protocol buffers are like a recipe for ingredients that have to be combined and baked (aka compiled) into code like a casserole before you can ~~eat~~ use it.
-But compiling protocol buffers is not always the easiest thing, so our SDKs libraries each have a copy of the protobufs compiled in the SDK language.
+But compiling protocol buffers is not always the easiest thing, so our SDK libraries each have a copy of the protobufs compiled in the SDK language.

 You shouldn't (hopefully) have to jump through the compilation hoops &mdash; just install and import the SDK you need in the language you prefer.
 Hopefully this makes it as easy as possible for you!